Updated December 2022

 How do you know if you're a good fit for business training?
-Before you spend thousands on tuition, and invest the next 12 months studying, how can you be sure this path is right for you?
+Before you spend thousands on tuition and invest the time in studying, how can you be sure this path is right for you?

 These are crucial questions for any student—questions you absolutely should be asking.
 College is a big investment of time and money.